zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/validation.md

 title: Validation
 ---

-Before a submission is accepted the data must be validated. {% .lead %}
+Validate submission data on the front as server side. {% .lead %}

-For a submission to be accepted and further processed it must pass the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any.
+For a form data to be submitted it must must pass the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any.
+Fields are validated first by the browser's native HTML5 validation, and once again via server-side ajax request.

 ---

 ## Fields Validation

-Fields are validated first by the browser's native HTML5 validation, and once again via server-side ajax request.
-If desired, HTML5 validation can be disabled in the [Form Area Settings](form-area#settings).

 Validation rules are set independently on each Field Element under the Validation Tab.
 For integration and further details, please consult the [Fields Reference](fields) section.
+HTML5 validation can be disabled in the [Form Area Settings](form-area#settings).

 {% callout type="warning" title="Custom Error Message" %}
 Customizing the validation error messages is currently only possible for server-side validation.